 The “newer” products for termite treatments include actives which are very differently.
 Instead of having to apply 50+ gallons to get a good barrier in place, these newer compounds rely on a “stealthy” approach.
 This means you can achieve success with very little chemical because the treatment is essentially non-detectable by foraging termites.

-The original non repellent is DOMINION 2L and is still a great option for active termites.
+The original and still best option for use around the home is PROTHOR SC.
 Mix 1 jug per 50 gallons of water (.5 oz per gallon of water) and apply 5 gallons to every 12.5 linear feet.
 At this rate 1 jug will make 50 gallons of finished product and will be able to treat 125 linear feet.
-Treatments will last 3-5 years making Dominion a cost effective option for any structure.
+Treatments will last 3-5 years making Prothor a cost effective option for any structure.

 TERMITE BAIT STATIONS ^